Dvi23/M365_-wiki/Application-Control-for-Business.md

 # Summary
-I have some customer asking about blocking specific applications using AppLocker and how to manage it.
+I have some customer asking about blocking specific applications and how to manage them.
 I have done some digging and found that the software engineer that is responsible for the code created a really nice wizard to make it easier to deploy.

 ## Prerequisites
 * [App Control Policy Wizard](https://webapp-wdac-wizard.azurewebsites.net/)